How to Start a Taxi Business in Romania: All You Need to Know

 Financial Projections and Budgeting

 Starting a taxi business in Romania requires an upfront investment, including the cost of vehicles, licenses, insurance, and office setup.
-It’s also essential to account for ongoing expenses such as fuel, maintenance, and driver salaries.
+It’s also essential to account for ongoing expenses such as fuel, maintenance, driver salaries, app subscription costs, and marketing spend.
 Develop a realistic budget and calculate potential profits to ensure the financial viability of your business.
+A single-car taxi startup in Romania may require an initial investment of €5,000–€15,000, while a small fleet of five to ten vehicles may require €30,000–€80,000 or more, depending on vehicle quality and technology choices.
+Factoring in a technology solution such as a white-label Uber clone app can actually reduce long-term operational costs by automating dispatch, reducing idle time, and improving driver efficiency.
+Always maintain a cash reserve covering at least three to six months of operating expenses to navigate slow seasons.

 Targeting Your Market